 - Education – We send regular newsletters setting out issues relevant to the industry, and publish case notes on most cases investigated to share the lessons learned from the complaints investigated.
 We also hold regular regional workshops on complaint handling.

 - Regular communication —We send regular newsletters about issues relevant to the industry and publish case notes on most cases investigated to share the lessons learned from the complaints investigated.
 We also hold a biennial conference.

 - Webinars— Every month one of our case managers will talk through a recent complaint, what happened, why it happened and share their insights into what can be learnt.
 We also invite guest speakers from the industry, including the regulators, to discuss what is happening in terms of legislation and other issues affecting the industry.

 - We value your feedback—We want to make sure we are meeting your needs and undertake a survey biennially to make sure we are supporting you, as best we can.

-- Member resource library— We are currently building a resource library, with helpful quick links and information you may need.
+- Member resource library— We have a resource library, with helpful quick links and information you may need.
 From developing your own internal complaints process, to a list of our previous webinars, it will be a one-stop shop for any resources you may need.